chilcano/ghpages-holosec/_posts/2019-10-29-migrating-wordpress-com-blog-to-github-pages-with-jekyll-part2.md

 ---
 layout: post
 title:  "Migrating WordPress.com's blog to GitHub Pages with Jekyll - Part 2"
-date:   2019-10-29 10:00:00 +0100
+date:   2019-12-12 10:00:00 +0100
-categories: misc cms github wordpress ruby jekyll migration
+categories: misc cms
-tags: misc cms github wordpress ruby jekyll migration
+tags: github wordpress jekyll migration python
-permalink: "/2019/10/29/migrating-wordpress-com-blog-to-github-pages-with-jekyll-part2"
+permalink: "/2019/12/12/migrating-wordpress-com-blog-to-github-pages-with-jekyll-part2"
 ---
 In the first blog post [I explained how to export your WordPress.com blog and use it to generate your static blog site to be hosted in GitHub Pages](/2019/10/14/migrating-wordpress-com-blog-to-github-pages-with-jekyll-part1 "Migrating WordPress.com's blog to GitHub Pages with Jekyll - Part 1").
 Now, in this blog post (Part 2) I will explain how to manage the look&feel, theme, layouts and pagination of a previous migrated WordPress.com's blog to GitHub Pages.
 Also I'll explain how to convert all HTML post files, obtained by using the `JekyllImport::Importers::WordpressDotCom`, to Markdown format by using a simple Python script.